-We’d have preferred if the recipe only included one protein, but lamb and bison are typically good novel proteins, so this isn’t as big of a problem as it would be if the proteins were more common items, such as chicken and beef.
+We’d have preferred if the recipe only included one protein, but lamb and bison are typically good novel proteins.
+This isn’t as big of a problem as it would be if the proteins were more common items, such as chicken and beef.

-About: Instinct Limited Ingredient Grain-Free Recipe is a high-quality food designed to keep dogs nourished without including any of the most common allergic triggers.
+About: Instinct Limited Ingredient Grain-Free Recipe is a high-quality hypoallergenic dog food designed to keep dogs nourished without including any of the most common allergic triggers.
 However, despite being a limited ingredient diet, it includes a number of rarely incorporated yet health-supporting items, such as freeze-dried organ meats and pumpkin seeds.